neurodatascience/course-2020-assessments/practical/practical-assignment.md

 # Practical assignment

 You have seen during the class that we worry quite a lot on what is called "p-hacking", or the equivalent in machine learning [see this short press article](https://venturebeat.com/2018/04/24/its-time-to-address-the-reproducibility-crisis-in-ai/) or many others.
-In their seminal 2011 article, Simmons and Simonsohn describe how bad statistical practice can impact p-value.
+See for instance the seminal 2011 [Simmons and Simonsohn](https://journals.sagepub.com/doi/full/10.1177/0956797611417632) describing how bad statistical practice can impact p-value.

 This exercise is designed to make you realize how we can produce false positives or inflated prediction rates.
 We are asking you to take the brain size data in the repository, add a column of random noise (you are welcome to choose the distribution), and make either a continuous or a categorical variable that you will need to predict, or find association with the variables in the "brainsize" data.
 The new variable will be called "partY".